 Imagine my surprise, when here we sit at the end of the year and I’ve read 100 books!
 I want to share with you how I did this, what I learned and what some of my favorite books were, and I hope you’ll join me in the future in setting a reading goal of your own.

 Turning off the TV: I didn’t think I watched very much TV, but this year, since I was committed to reading, I made a conscious choice to choose a book in the evening rather than start another Netflix series.
-I was fairly surprised how much time I found to read.
+I was fairly surprised how I had so much more time for reading.

 Scribd is still an app that I use occasionally, but as I've also found apps like Hoopla, Libby and Librivox helpful as well!
 It's amazing how many audiobooks I have available just through my public library!